mitre/bacnet/docs/bacnet.md

 ASHRAE® and BACnet® are registered trademarks of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. 180 Technology Parkway NW, Peachtree Corners, Georgia 30092 US.

-This CALDERA plugin is named "BACnet" as that is a short identifier of its purpose / scope.
+This Caldera plugin is named "BACnet" as that is a short identifier of its purpose / scope.
 This plugin is not produced-by ASHRAE.